-What's the story?
+What's the Story?

-DOGS is a six-episode documentary series that covers the many and varies ways our canine companions bring joy and value to our lives.
+DOGS is a six-episode documentary series that covers the many and various ways our canine companions bring joy and value to our lives.
 A handful of truly impressive directors (past credits include American Experience, Capturing the Friedmans, and Life, Animated) travel the globe, capturing the stories of animals like sweet, smart Rory, a golden-doodle trained to recognize seizures so he can assist a young girl living with severe epilepsy.
-Another installment follows Zeus, a beautiful Siberian husky who has been left behind with friends in Damascus after his owner Ayham flees to Berlin as an asylum-seeker -- but who may soon be reunited with him thanks to a rescue group called Animals Syria.
+Another installment follows Zeus, a beautiful Siberian husky who has been left behind with friends in Damascus after his owner Ayham fled to Berlin as an asylum seeker -- but who may soon be reunited with him thanks to a rescue group called Animals Syria.
 Other episodes focus on dog grooming enthusiasts from Japan, an ice fisherman in Lake Como and his canine companion, a struggling dog sanctuary in Costa Rica, and a New York City-based rescue group called Hearts and Bones.

 This beautifully shot series is more than a squeal-worthy collection of cute dog footage -- it's a clever, surprisingly deep examination of the human condition that makes for wonderful family viewing.
 Dogs shows us how lovable these animals are, to be sure, but also uses the universality of that canine-human bond to show viewers how alike human beings are, which engenders empathy and encourages understanding.

-Talk to your kids about ...
+Talk to Your Kids About ...